-Children everywhere dream and have aspirations but more than three quarters of them will never get a decent shot at living their dream because of abject poverty; the other quarter live in abundance (material and opportunity) and will realize their dreams.
+Children everywhere dream and have aspirations but more than three quarters of them will never get a decent shot at living their dream because of abject poverty; the other quarter live in abundance (material and opportunity) and most will realize their dreams.
 It depends largely on where you are born.

 Can connecting these diverse communities bring about the change we need to make our shared world a better place?
 We believe so.
 Our foundation builds bridges, connects communities, designs and implements programs that empower both sets of children.
-Browse to learn how you can be part of our mission.
+Browse to learn how you can became part of our mission.

 Watch this video to learn how it all started:

-FROM THE GALLERYNo photos
+FROM THE GALLERY

 NEWS & EVENTS

 What better way to celebrate Earth Day than to have the school garden rolled out!
 Carrots, cabbage and spinach were among the first vegetables planted in the school garden.
 The children also planted fruit trees in the school compound that will not only provide nutrition in the long-run but also the roots will stop erosion […]